 "This is ridiculous.
 I'd never just leave Dawn, not when Glory—"

-"The authorities don't know about Glory," Haversham countered.
+"The authorities don't know about Glory," Haversham said.
 "All they know is that there were two dead bodies under that tower and yours was an apparent suicide."

 Buffy's voice was very quiet.
 "Two bodies?"